kubedb/docs/docs/guides/qdrant/distributed-deployment/overview.md

 qdrant-sample-2    1/1     Running   0          2m
 ```

-In distributed mode, Qdrant creates a StatefulSet with the specified number of replicas.
+In distributed mode, Qdrant creates a Petset with the specified number of replicas.

 ## Horizontal Scaling